Bogota, Capital District Airbnb Market Analysis 2025: Short Term Rental Data & Vacation Rental Statistics in RAP (Especial) Central, Colombia

 Seasonality Insights for Bogota, Capital District

-- The Airbnb seasonality in Bogota, Capital District shows moderate seasonality with distinct peak and low periods.
+• The Airbnb seasonality in Bogota, Capital District shows relatively stable year-round demand.
 While the sections above show seasonal averages, it's also insightful to look at the extremes:

 Seasonal Strategies for Maximizing Profit